c0d3nh4ck/book-your-tickets/README.md

 ## A web application made for booking tickets

-This web application is built on Flask framework
+The backend of the website is supported by Flask framework and have a minimal frontend interface

 ### Some features of the website